PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 .. code-block:: rst

    Here is a reference to `plasmapy.particles` that will write out the full namespace when `sphinx` generates the documentation and generates the link.
 Only the word "Particle" will show up if we prepend a tilde like in `~plasmapy.particles.particle_class.Particle`.

+This reST block will render as:

+   Here is a reference to `plasmapy.particles` that will write out the full namespace when `sphinx` generates the documentation and generates the link.
+Only the word "Particle" will show up if we prepend a tilde like in `~plasmapy.particles.particle_class.Particle`.

 This linking will work for `python` commands as well as commonly used packages like `numpy`, `astropy`, `scipy`, and `pandas`.
 This